A first degree equivalent to a UK Upper Second Class Honours degree with a substantial Mathematics component.

 The Masters in Mathematics/Applied Mathematics offers courses, taught by experts, across a wide range.
 Mathematics is highly developed yet continually growing, providing new insights and applications.
 It is the medium for expressing knowledge about many physical phenomena and is concerned with patterns, systems, and structures unrestricted by any specific application, but also allows for applications across many disciplines.

-· The University of Glasgow’s School of Mathematics and Statistics is ranked 4th in Scotland (Complete University Guide 2015).
+- Mathematics at the University of Glasgow is ranked 3rd in Scotland (Complete University Guide 2017).